Sea turtle hatchling on Rosalie Bay beach

-Sea turtle nesting and hatching at Rosalie Bay
+Sea turtle hatching on the beach at Rosalie Bay

 Witness a spectacular ancient ritual that dates back to the time of the dinosaurs.
 Every year between March and October three species of endangered sea turtles – the Leatherback, Green and Hawksbill – nest and hatch on our black sand beach.